imlautaro/eivl/README.md

 # English Irregular Verbs List

-A Progressive Web App with a list of irregular verbs for English learners.
+An open source app with a complete list of irregular verbs for English learners.

+# Features

+-   More than 100 verbs
+-   Free for any purpose of use, whether personal, commercial or educational
+-   No ads
+-   Offline support
+-   Dark mode
+-   Suggest verbs in case some are missing
+-   Open Source
+-   PWA Support: install the app directly from the browser without downloading any external package

 ## Tech Stack